Classes

 Advance booking required – please book in at beckymay283@gmail.com or +351 910 080 799.

-Weekly mixed ability in-person yoga class, every Saturday 9:30-11am.
-The price is €10 with a discounted option of €7.50 for those on lower incomes.
+Weekly mixed ability yoga class, every Saturday 9:30-11am.
+The price is €10.

 At the Roundhouse, Quinta da Pomba.